Arthroscopic Rotator Cuff Repair Animation

 Your orthopedic surgeon may ask you to see your primary doctor to make sure that you do not have any medical problems that need to be addressed before your surgery.

 Blood tests, an electrocardiogram, or chest x-ray may be needed to safely perform your surgery.
 If you have certain health risks, a more extensive evaluation may be necessary before your surgery.
-Be sure to inform your orthopaedic surgeon of any medications or supplements that you take.
+Be sure to inform your orthopedic surgeon of any medications or supplements that you take.
 You may need to stop taking some of these prior to surgery.

 If you are generally healthy, your arthroscopy will most likely be performed as an outpatient.
 This means you will not need to stay overnight at the hospital.